mr-ravin/VGG16-Transfer-Learning-TF/README.md

 ### Download VGG16.ckpt file from Google Drive
 [Download](https://drive.google.com/file/d/1M8YIeVplrx1fuPBblEZQmDCOSgRLUABc/view?usp=sharing)

-#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Author.
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!